Engineering leadership | Blog Post

 Remember Christmas morning as a kid?
 You know, waking up before dawn to stare in wonder at your stack of presents, counting down the hours by the fire until everyone else wakes up?
 The holidays really aren’t so dissimilar for on call engineers.
 Only it’s a predawn critical alert that wakes them up, a stack of incidents in PagerDuty they’re staring at, and the fire isn’t in the fireplace — it’s raging in the code.

-Being on call can be one of the most stressful ways to spend the holidays.
-Tensions are already high, and familial obligations run aplenty, but with the right planning and mindset, you can make on-call duty stress-free and (dare we say?) even a little fun for your team.
+Being an on call software engineer can be one of the most stressful ways to spend the holidays.
+Tensions are already high, and familial obligations run aplenty, but with the right planning and mindset, you can make on call duty stress-free and (dare we say?) even a little fun for your team.

-Keeping your on-call team sane during the holidays all starts with the basics.
-On-call hygiene is a year-round affair that involves building out simple alerting protocols, fair schedules for the entire team, and straightforward escalation rules when things are too hot to handle.
+Keeping your on call developers sane during the holidays all starts with the basics.
+On call hygiene is a year-round affair that involves building out simple alerting protocols, fair schedules for the entire team, and straightforward escalation rules when things are too hot to handle.
 It’s true during normal times, and it’s even more true during the holidays.
 If your team still uses spreadsheets or static schedules to manage incident response, it may be a good time to invest in proper incident management software to keep things moving smoothly during the holidays and beyond.